nielshojen/docker-nginx-gcs/README.md

 ## Set in ENV:

-The following environment variables control the behavior of gcs-helper:
+The following environment variables control the behavior of gcs-helper/nginx:

 | Variable                     | Default value | Required | Description                                                                                             |
 | -----------------------------| ------------- | -------- | --------------------------------------------------------------------------------------------------------|